Yin / Yang Yoga and Mindfulness Meditation Teacher Training Intensive Level I

 8 Limbs 500-hour Teacher Training participants will have the same payment options but must register on the phone or in person at 8 Limbs Capitol Hill and request to be added to the 500-hour Training roster.

-Cancellation Policy: Refunds of 90% up to five days prior to workshop.
+Cancellation Policy: Refunds of 90% up to one month prior to workshop.
 No refunds allowable after that time.